Raknoche/Raknoche.github.io/_posts/2016-08-21-Python-MySQL-GUI.md

     	self.runtag_label = Label (window, text= "Run Tag: ")
     	self.runtag_label.grid(row=self.current_row,column=0)
 ```
-We can repeat this process for each of the three parameters, incrementing the `self.current_row` by one for each new entry box.
+We can repeat this process for each of the three query parameters, incrementing the `self.current_row` by one for each new entry box.

 At the bottom of our query panel, we'll want to add a button that will submit the user's query to our MySQL database.
 I'll discuss how to implement the functionality of this button later in the post, but for now we can place it on the GUI using Tkinter's `Button` object.
 We can indicate the purpose of the button by specifying the button's text in the second argument of the `Button` method.
 Since the button will be on a row by itself, we can place it in between column zero and column one by specifying a `columnspan` of two when we use the `grid` method.